 Establishing a healthy relationship with alcohol means something different for everyone.
 Some people make the choice to change their drinking habits over time without seeking treatment.
 Others may need additional support in order to drink in moderation or stop drinking entirely.
 All paths are valid.
-If you’re wondering what route is best for you, you can connect with experts to help you set goals and create a plan.

 1. Recognize and Adjust Drinking Patterns